 Think slowly.
 Savor the good memories.
 Let the thrill of recalling your trip experience build up.
 Trust me, it will make you feel good.

 We all have 24 hours and 7 days.
-Set aside a time for reading travel blogs.
-Finding blogs that talk about your bucket list destinations is just one click away.
+Make time for reading travel blogs.
+Finding blogs that talk about your bucket list destinations is just a click away.
 Don’t stick to one blog, read multiple.
 People go to the same places but get different experiences.
 Read their stories.

 If envy taps lightly on your shoulder while reading blogs, face it and poke it in the eye!
 Travel blogs should inspire you, not make you feel miserable.

-As a chick, it may not surprise you if I say I watch “Eat Pray Love” every time I feel horrible because I’m not traveling.
-I keep telling myself “One day I’ll retrace Liz Gilbert’s steps from Bali, to Italy, to India, then back to Bali.”
-Mushy, yeah?
+I watch “Eat Pray Love” every time I feel horrible because I can’t travel.
+I’d tell myself “One day I’ll retrace Liz Gilbert’s steps from Bali, to Italy, to India, then back to Bali.”

 Well, there are tons of travel-inspired movies and documentaries.
 I recently stumbled upon this collection of nature documentaries online.
 A real eye-opener.
 Vacationing shouldn’t mean we can take nature and wildlife for granted.
 If we keep destroying it, one day there’d be no more picturesque views to show off on our IG galleries.

-Have you made friends while on a holiday abroad?
+Have you made friends while on a holiday?
 I bet you’ve kept them on your Facebook radar since.
 Why not drop them a line via Messenger?
 Reconnecting with people you’ve met while traveling will take you back to that place.